danielrob/js-emoji-projects/README.md

 Conferences
 - 🐙🤖 - [React Rally](https://www.reactrally.com/)

-### General emoji tools
- - [copychar](http://copychar.cc/emoji) - find emojis and copy to clipboard with click of a button

 ### Contributing
 Know a great project with a chosen emoji?
 Please submit a PR!
 As a general rule 500+ stars to include, but useful & interesting projects get a pass.